janhkrueger/wow-stuff/LunarFestivalElders.md

 # Locations of Lunar Festival Elders

 The Lunar Festival is a returning world event normally starting at the Chinese New Year.
+The coordinates are for an easy pasting for TomTom.

 ## Kalimdor